s0sat/MPASS/README.md

 ## Recent updates:
 ***
+(1-31-2023)
+- Problem of MPASS_core.pl has been resolved.
+- MPASS_core.pl can handle filenames longer than 8 characters.

 (12-23-2022)
 - MPASS.pl (Full version) is now available.
 - Formula to calculate the metagenomic distances is changed from one that uses the simple 16S-substitution rates to one that uses the poisson-corrected 16S-substitution rates (Both MPASS.pl and MPASS_core.pl).